nucleuslabs/form-capacitor/README.md

 {
  - ready - boolean - a boolean which is set to true once all promises have been resolved in the initialization process
  - formData - MST - a mobx-state-tree full of observable goodness that you can access all of your form state from the structure is based on your json schema.
 Import toJS() from mobx to see a snapshot of your form data tree.
+ - formStatus - Observable object with properties that tell about the status of the form state.
  - set(path, value) - func - Used to set data within the MST for the supplied path.
  - set(object) - func - set is overloaded if you pass a POJO to it as the first parameter the whole state tree will be replaced
- - reset() - func -resets the mobx state tree to the initial state
+ - reset() - func -resets the mobx state tree to the initial state also resets the `formStatus.isDirty` and `formStatus.isChanged` to `false`
  - validate() - func - imperative validate function which returns true or false and also activates the error states and seeds the errorMap with errors for anything that is invalid
  - hasErrors() - func - a function that tells whether or not there are any errors for this form
  - ErrorMap - ObservableMap - a mobx observable map tree of all the errors }

-**Special Actions:**
+**formData Special Actions:**

-- `formData.isDirty()` - Returns `true` if FormData was changed at some point even if all data is returned to the original values.
 - `formData.isChanged()` - Returns `true` if the current data is not the same as the original data.
 - `formData.toJS()` - Returns a sanitized JS version of formData but with all empty arrays and undefined object properties removed. (if you want a non sanitized version mobx has a toJS method that return a full JS version of the state tree)
 - `formData.toJSON()` - Returns a JSON string of formData that is produced using the same sanitization as the FormData.toJS method.

+**formStatus:**
+- `formStatus.isChanged` - boolean that is `true` if the formData is different then the when the defaults were set
+- `formStatus.isDirty` - boolean that is `true` it doesn't care about the state of data only if the formData has been changed at any point.

 A basic form with 2 text inputs and a save button.
 ~~~